AlessandroYorba/Alduin/README.md

 Alduin Settings
 ---------------
 There are several options that you can enable for alduin.
 You can activate them by adding the following variables to your .vimrc.
-Just remember to place the variable before you declare `colorscheme alduin`.
+Just remember to place the variables before you declare `colorscheme alduin`.

 ```VimL
 let g:alduin_Shout_Become_Ethereal = 1   " Enable a darker version of alduin